-If the room will not retract using the buttons and the mechanism is apparently malfunctioning, you may need to manually crank the room in to the travel position.
-The cranks are stored on clips on the wall of an exterior storage compartment.
+If the room mechanism is malfunctions and will not retract using the buttons, you will need to manually crank the room in to the travel position.
+(The room can also be cranked out into the extended position using this method if necessary.)

+The slideout crank tools are stored in clips on the wall of an exterior storage compartment.

-The crank sockets are located behind exterior storage compartment doors.
+The crank sockets are located behind the exterior storage compartment doors below the ends of the room.

-Insert the crank handle into the socket and align the notches in the crank handle with the pins on the drive shaft as shown.
+Insert the crank handle into the gear shaft socket, aligning the notches in the crank handle with the pins inside the socket as indicated.
+Insert the second crank at the other end of the room.

-It may be necessary to move the handle slightly from side to side to fit it onto the shaft.
-The crank handle will only move the arm that it is inserted into.
-Consequently you will need to alternate between each crank handle on each side to move the room in or out.
-If help is available a second person cranking on the other handle simultaneously will greatly speed up the process.
-At no point in the cranking process should you let one side get more than 2 inches (50 mm) ahead of the other.
-The most effective way to retract the room using a single person is to crank one side ahead of the other, then crank the other side in ("walk" the room in).
+(It may be necessary to move the crank handle from side to side slightly to fit onto the shaft.)

+- Each crank will only move the arm that it is inserted into, so you will need to alternate between crank handles at each end to move the room in or out. - The most effective way for one person to retract the room is to "walk" the room in-that is, to crank one side until it is just slightly ahead of the other, then crank the opposite side in until it is slightly ahead of the previous one.
+Crank both sides alternately and equally to avoid wedging the room. (see following Caution)

+If help is available, a second person cranking on the other handle simultaneously will greatly speed up the process.

-Never let one side get more than 2 inches (50 mm) ahead of the other while retracting.
+Never crank one side more than 2 inches (50 mm) ahead of the other while retracting or extending.